aedobbyn/workflow-helpers/git_workflow_r.md

 * Undo the last few commits
 	* `git reset --hard HEAD~2`
-	* The commits after HEAD~2 will be thrown away when git does garbage collection
+	* The commits you made after HEAD~2 will be thrown away when git does garbage collection
 * Undo the last few commits by creating a new commit
 	* `git revert HEAD~2`
 		* Make a new commit that is the same as `HEAD~2`
 		* This doesn't alter any commit history

 <br>